medleyjs/medley/docs/Medley.md

 method (when the `key` and `cert` options are not present -- this is not supported by browsers).

 If `true`, the HTTP server will be created to use unencrypted HTTP/2 without any options.
 Note that unencrypted HTTP/2 is not supported by browsers.

-See the [HTTP/2 docs](HTTP2.md) for more information.
+See the [HTTP/2 docs](HTTP2.md) for more information and examples.

 The `https` option is ignored if this option is present.